Transportation of dangerous goods initiatives planned for April 2024 – April 2026

 Description

-The proposed regulatory changes would provide specific requirements for the transport of dangerous goods by remotely piloted aircraft, also known as drones, while minimizing safety risks.
+The proposed regulations would provide specific requirements for the transport of dangerous goods by remotely piloted aircraft, also known as drones, while minimizing safety risks.

 Potential impacts on Canadians, including businesses